Smfakhoury/fNIRS-and-Cognitive-Load/README.md

-### This is the online replication package for the ICPC 2018 Technical Research paper:
+ This is the online replication package for the ICPC 2018 Technical Research paper:

 Sarah Fakhoury; Yuzhan Ma; Venera Arnaoudova; Olusola Adesope **The Effect of Poor Source Code Lexicon on Developers’ Cognitive Load** (Inproceeding) Proceedings of the International Conference on Program Comprehension (ICPC), pp. 286–296, 2018.

-### and the Empirical Software Engineering (EMSE) special issue extension of the ICPC 2018 paper.
+and the Empirical Software Engineering (EMSE) special issue extension of the ICPC 2018 paper.

+Sarah Fakhoury; Devjeet Roy; Yuzhan Ma; Venera Arnaoudova; Olusola Adesope **TBD**

+This replication package includes the code snippets used for control group and three treatment groups (LA, Structural, LA & Structural).

+---

 **The main contributions with respect to the previous work are as follows:**